 5. The demand regulator is located on the forward end of the cabin starboard shelf and is used to control the installation.
-The controls consist of an ON-OFF valve, an air cut-off lever and an emergency toggle switch, together with a pressure gauge and flow indicator.
-The operation of the regulator is fully automatic and, once turned on, supplies oxygen in accordance with the pilot's demand in direct relationship to his breathing rate and strength at all times from sea level to a cabin altitude of 50 000 feet.
+The controls consist of an ON/OFF valve, an air cut-off lever and an emergency toggle switch, together with a pressure gauge and flow indicator.
+The operation of the regulator is fully automatic and, once turned on, supplies oxygen in accordance with the pilot's demand in direct relationship to his breathing rate and strength at all times from sea level to a cabin altitude of 50,000 feet.
+The regulator is described in A.P.1275G, Vol.1.